 ON: The driver seat will move back when the key is removed from the ignition.
-The steering column will also move up and forward on vehicles with the power tilt and telescopic steering feature.
-See Steering Wheel Adjustment on page 5-2 for more information.

 The automatic easy exit seat movement will only occur one time after the key is removed from the ignition.
 If the automatic movement has already occurred, and you put the key back in the ignition and remove it again, the seat and steering column will stay in the original exit position, unless a memory recall took place prior to removing the key again.